Turbo Integrator Chores remedy chores that the basic functionality of IBM Planning Analytics/TM1 isn’t well-designed to handle.

 Planning Analytics/TM1 Basic Functionality

+The setting above is pretty good.
+For example, you can pick a Friday and 7-day interval, and a chore will run weekly.
+Or choose a 6 a.m. and a 4-hour interval, which will run at 6:00, 10:00, 14:00, 18:00, and so on.
 You can also set up multiple chores to execute the same underlying processes at different times to achieve “run every 2 hours only during business hours”.

 Advanced Scheduling and Chore Parameter Control

-- Some chores must happen on the last day, or 5th, day of the month.
+- Some chores must happen on the last or 5th day of the month.

 How to Organize Chores & Processes